Capgras delusion

-Capgras delusion or Capgras syndrome is a psychiatric disorder in which a person holds a delusion that a friend, spouse, parent, another close family member, or pet has been replaced by an identical impostor.
+Capgras delusion or Capgras syndrome (CS) is a psychiatric disorder in which a person holds a delusion that a friend, spouse, parent, other close family member, or pet has been replaced by an identical impostor.
 It is named after Joseph Capgras (1873–1950), the French psychiatrist who first described the disorder.

-The Capgras delusion is classified as a delusional misidentification syndrome, a class of delusional beliefs that involves the misidentification of people, places, or objects.
+The Capgras delusion is classified as a delusional misidentification syndrome, a class of beliefs that involves the misidentification of people, places, or objects.
 It can occur in acute, transient, or chronic forms.
 Cases in which patients hold the belief that time has been "warped" or "substituted" have also been reported.